 Cost performance index (CPI) = Earned value (EV) / Actual cost (AC)

-In Earned value management system, earned value is the last element of earned value management.
+In labour management system, earned value is the last element of earned value management.
 Earned value is the value of the actual work completed to date.
 It will show the value that the project has been able to produce if the project is terminated at any point in time.

 The earned value will help the project team to know the value earned from the money spent on a project to date.
 Earned value can be called budgeted cost of work performed.